Skip to content

 claudectl --uninstall -s project # Remove from project settings

-This surgically removes only claudectl entries.
+Both --remove and --uninstall surgically remove only claudectl entries.
 All other settings and hooks are preserved.

 To uninstall the binary: